openstack/openstack-ansible/doc/source/install-guide/configure-swift-devices.rst

 #.
 Add the mount locations to the ``fstab`` file so that the storage
    devices are remounted on boot.
-The following example mount options are recommended when using XFS.
+The following example mount options are recommended when using XFS:

    .. code-block:: shell-session